 Additionally, pupils with SEND may require more physical contact to assist their everyday learning.
-The arrangements should be understood and agreed by all concerned, justified in terms of the pupil's needs, and consistently applied, i.e. - EHC plans, SEND profiles, Pastoral Support plans.
+The arrangements should be understood and agreed by all concerned, justified in terms of the pupil's needs, and consistently applied, i.e. - EHC plans, SEND one-page profiles, Behaviour Support plans.